You have a urinary tract infection

 You need a steak

 There's nothing more alarming than looking down in the toilet and seeing red.
 Bright red blood in your urine warrants an immediate call to the doctor as it could indicate a kidney infection, a kidney stone, or even cancer.
 But if your pee is just reddish it might mean you're deficient in iron or have problems metabolizing iron, according to a study published in the Journal of Current Surgery.
+Watch out for these other silent warning signs of kidney disease as well.

 You have prostate problems